gabriel-rusu/webpage-v1/README.md

 End with an example of getting some data out of the system or using it for a little demo.

 ## 🔧 Running the tests <a name = "tests"></a>

-Explain how to run the automated tests for this system.
+- Running unit tests
+    - Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+- Running end-to-end tests
+    - Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

 ### Break down into end to end tests
 Explain what these tests test and why